rdeoliv/android-location-manager-sdk/README.md

 ---
 ## Example Application
-We also have an example application which strings together the above concepts into a full app.
+We also have an example application which combines the above concepts into a full app.

-It can be found on [our GitHub here](https://github.com/Naurt-Ltd-Public/naurt-android-example-app).
+It can be found on [our GitHub here](https://github.com/Naurt-Ltd-Public/android-location-manager-sdk).

 ---